-Once entered into programming, a Re-Registration Form will be required once a year or if there has been any change in the participants medical condition or contact information throughout that time.
+Once entered into programming, a Participant Update Form will be required once a year or if there has been any change in the participants medical condition or contact information throughout that time.
 If there is a new medical condition or physical impairment we will require an updated Professional Referral Form as well.
 It is the responsibility of the participant/guardian to inform Hope Haven's staff on any changes in medical conditions.

 Participants will be invoiced at the start of each session for the full amount.
 We accept payment by cash, e-transfer (email@example.com) or cheque made payable to Hope Haven Therapeutic Riding Centre.

 Season Withdrawals, Refunds and Credits

 - All session registration cancellations/withdrawals must be made in writing via written note or email.

 - If a rider withdraws before the beginning of a session, they will be issued a refund.

 - If a rider withdraws without a medical cause once the session has started, no refund will be issued.

 - If a rider withdraws once the session has started due to medical reasons, a refund or account credit will be issued for the remaining classes.
 A physician’s note is required.

 We ask that you please give us 24 hours notice if you need to cancel your lesson.
-We have many volunteers that we need to contact and our horses don’t like to be disappointed if you don’t show up when they are all tacked up to go!
 Please contact the office by phone 519-986-1247 or email firstname.lastname@example.org as soon as you know you will need to cancel.

 - There are no refunds for cancelled lessons.

 - Hope Haven reserves the right to cancel your lesson if there are conditions that may be hazardous to everyone's safety such as storms, excessive heat, high winds, etc. You will be issued a make-up lesson, account credit or refund in this event.
 We do not offer credits or refunds for sick days.

 - Participants must be on time for their lesson in order to keep our schedule running on time.
 Please note your expected time of arrival on your lesson confirmation.